-Your medications will be checked by the nurse on admission.
-The doctor will prescribe on your electronic drug chart your usual medication and any further drugs that you might need whilst in hospital.
+Your drugs will be checked, counted and recorded by the nurse on admission.
+The Doctor will prescribe on your drug chart your usual medication and any further drugs that you might need whilst in hospital.
 These usually consist of anti-sickness medication, antibiotics and analgesia (painkillers) as well as blood thinning injections or tablets.
-The pharmacist also checks your electronic drug chart and dispenses any regular new treatments prescribed.
+The Pharmacist also checks your drug chart and dispenses any regular new treatments prescribed.